|Nutrition Facts (per serving)|

 It’s always fun to change up a classic—the transformation of old into new, the discovery of fresh potential hidden inside tradition, is immensely satisfying.
 These treats are one of many possible variations given today's vast range of fancy marshmallows and unique breakfast cereals.
 Feel free to ignore the specific items mentioned here and use normal stuff, but don’t skip the toasted cereal.
 It adds a lot of flavor and gives the squares a fun, almost rustic, speckled look.
 Don’t lose the browned butter either.
 It really sends this humble bake-sale staple over the top.

-- 160 grams (about 6 cups) organic sprouted brown rice crisps cereal
+6 cups (160 grams) brown rice crisps cereal

 Coat an 8 by 8 by 2-inch pan with butter or pan spray.